sadmankiba/bendability/docs/Boundaries.md

 Prob. dist / density of C0 in PM, BN, PM/B, BN/P, CH [C3] [F4]

 **Observations**
-- Promoters in general, have a preference for higher bendability.
-This preference is more visible in promoters without boundaries but not in those with boundaries.
-In majority chromosomes (about 3 out of 5), promoters that form boundaries showed a preference for rigidity.
+- PMs in general, have a preference for higher bendability.
+This preference is more visible in PMoB but not in PMwBs.
+In majority chromosomes (about 3 out of 5) including actual chr V, PMwBs showed a preference for rigidity.
 - Boundaries, both in and not in promoters, show similar bell-curve distribution.
 In-promoter ones are more concentrated near avg.

-Observed in chrm VL

-## Comparison of C0 of promoters and boundaries w/ or w/o NDRs
+## Number and Comparison of C0 in boundaries w/ or w/o NDRs

 **Procedure**